cybozu-go/setup-hw/docs/how_to_generate_rules.md

 ```

 You need to record the names and "types" of informative properties.
-In the above example, two properties are extracted; "Health" of the type of
-`health` and "State" of the type of `state`.

 Types are the names of converting rules for Redfish data to be exported
 as metrics numbers.
 The ["Type of property" section](rule.md#type-of-property) describes